lupyuen/pinephone-nuttx/README.md

 We see Linux Kernel Magic Number `ARM\x64` at offset 0x38.

-Image Load Offset is 0, according to Linux Kernel Header.
+Image Load Offset is 0, according to the header.

 Start of RAM is 0x4000 0000 according to this Memory Map...